Digital VAT: Mandatory e-Reporting and e-Invoicing for EU

 Make sure e-invoices contain all required information

-The new e-invoicing and digital reporting requirements require e-invoices to include details such as the identifier of the bank account, identification of the initial invoice for invoice corrections, and detailed payment data.
+The new e-invoicing and digital reporting requirements require e-invoices to include details such as the identifier of the bank account, identification of the initial invoice for invoice corrections, and detailed payment and invoice data.

 Companies will avoid penalties and make e-invoicing and e-reporting easier if they submit e-invoices with all the required information.